azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

 * We only need to quantify what **enters and leaves** as heat, work, or mass.
 * By observing those exchanges, we can infer the internal evolution of the system.

-:::{admonition} Tip: Treat the system as a "black box"
+:::{admonition} Tip: treat the system as a "black box"
 :class: tip, dropdown
 By focusing on boundary interactions — not inner mechanisms — thermodynamics can analyze extremely complex systems (reactors, turbines, biological cells) using the same universal laws.
 If you can identify what crosses the boundary, you can apply thermodynamics.